Trade Forex Trading

 1/10 pipette = $1, for 5 Decimal Points Format

-5 Decimal Points Format on MT4 - Base Currency Counter Currency
+5 Decimal Points Format on the MT4 - Base Currency Counter Currency

-Please Note from the above screen-shot how the fifth decimal point is shown in a digit much smaller than the other digits, this is to signify that it's a fraction of a pip.
+Please Note from the above screen-shot how the fifth decimal point is displayed & shown in a digit that is smaller than the other digits, this is to signify that it's a fraction of a pip.

 Analyzing Base Currency Counter Currency Quotes Moves with Forex Charts

-These streaming quotes in FX are used to plot charts - these charts are then used to analyze the chart price movements.
-When a Forex Chart is plotted, traders can then use these charts to analyze the price movements, for example the price may show a downward move or an upward move.
-These moves might be referred to as trends and the market trend may be upwards or downward.
+These streaming quotes in FX are used to plot charts - these trading charts are then used to analyze and interpret the chart price moves.
+When a Forex Chart is plotted, traders can then use these trade charts to analyze and interpret and interpret the price moves, for example the price may show a downwards move or an upwards move.
+These moves might and may be known as trends and the market trend may and might be upwards or downward.

 Therefore as a beginner day trader all you need to know is that the Base Currency Counter Currency moves will be analyzed from these charts.